What is wrong with the

 So let me solve that for Heljan.

-Solution: By redesigning the coupling side of the pony truck, a metal coupling can be inserted (A purpose made coupling, Greenwich folding style).
+Possible solution: By redesigning the coupling side of the pony truck, a metal coupling can be inserted (A purpose made coupling, Greenwich folding style).
 The coupling is fixed with a small screw.
 It is even possible to add a phosphor bronze strip if pressure on the pony truck is desired, but when using metal wheels, it seems not needed.

 Front wheel is not geared